spokestack/react-native-spokestack-tray/README.md

 #### AudioSession category

-Set the AudioSession category, to enable microphone input and play out of the speaker by default.
+Set the AudioSession category, to enable microphone input and play from the speaker by default.
 This also enables input and playback over bluetooth.

 ```objc
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions